iamSShan/machine_learning_algorithms/supervised/ensemble/bagging/randomForest/README.md

 * When we are using decision trees.
 It has two properties:
 	* Low bias: If we are creating decision tree to its complete depth, then it will be properly trained for our training dataset.
-	* High variance: If we give new test data0 to these decision tree (created till it's complete depth) is more prone to give high error.
+	* High variance: If we give new test data to these decision tree (created till it's complete depth) is more prone to give high error.
 	* Using above two points we can see we are getting overfitting condition.
 * Now in random forest, we have multiple decision trees, each decision tree will have high variance, but when we combine all decision tree wrt majority vote then high variance is converted into low variance because when we are using row and feature sampling and giving records to decision trees, these trees tend to become expert wrt specific rows and dataset they have as input.
 Also we are taking majority vote, we are not dependent on a single decision tree.
 If we would have not used sampling with replacement, then variance could have been high.
 * So random forest gives: low bias and low variance.